stevegt/git-devops/README.md

 git-devops
 ==========

-Git-devops is an automated systems administration tool which uses git's backend plumbing as a distributed nosql database for blob striped storage and transport.
+Git-devops (gdo) is an automated systems administration tool which uses git's backend plumbing as a distributed nosql database, replicating chunks of large blobs across multiple machines.

 Target Use Cases